dwelden/Azure-DataFactory-ADF-Snowflake-Connector/Readme.md

 1. ADF makes a rest call to Snowflake_Function & submits a JSON payload with a Query to execute.
 (JSON includes Snowflake connection parameters + the SQL statement )

-3. Snowflake_Function add a unique comment tag to the end of the SQL query for tracking purposes & executes it as a ExecuteNonQuery which means it doesnt wait for a result & moves on.
+3. Snowflake_Function appends a unique tag to the end of the SQL query in the form of a SQL comment for tracking this query later on in history & executes it as a ExecuteNonQuery which means it doesnt wait for a result & moves on.

 4. It then immediately queries the Snowflake_Query_History view for that unique tag to find the QUERYID of that original query. (it will repeat this every 5 secs for a min until it can locate it).
 It runs this as a regular query since it runs quickly & returns a single row.